Richmond.gov.uk

 Late notices

-Late notices can only be served between 5 and 9 working days before the event.
-A late notice served less than 5 working days before the event to which it relates will be rejected as not a valid notice and the activities described in it will not be authorised.
+Late notices can only be served between five and nine working days before the event.
+A late notice served less than five working days before the event to which it relates will be rejected as not a valid notice and the activities described in it will not be authorised.

 Will tacit consent apply?